This week inHusker history

 The week of Dec.
-2-8, looking back in stretches of years divisible by five:
+2-8, looking back in five-year intervals

 1902: Spurned by the Big Nine, Nebraska tries to gather support for the formation of a new conference.
 (The Missouri Valley conference would not form until 1907.)